jn72994/BAD-OS/docs/information-architecture.md

 ### Purpose

-Defines the identity, direction, governance, and operating principles of the organization.
+Defines the organization's identity, direction, and operating principles by establishing the framework through which the enterprise is governed, managed, and strategically guided.

 ### Primary Users

 - Founders
 - Board of Directors
 - Executive Leadership
+- Corporate Secretary

-### Managed Information
+### Core Records

 - Mission
 - Vision